CrowdStrike/crimson-falcon/docs/KubernetesProtection.md

 > <ModelsAPIFilterResponse> read_container_count_by_registry(opts)

-Retrieve top container image registries
+Retrieves a list with the top container image registries.
+Maximum page size: 200

 ### Examples